Margaret Lockwood

-Margaret Mary Day Lockwood, CBE (15 September 1916 – 15 July 1990), was an English actress.
+Margaret Mary Day Lockwood, CBE (15 September 1916 – 15 July 1990), was a British actress.
 One of Britain's most popular film stars of the 1930s and 1940s, her film appearances included The Lady Vanishes (1938), Night Train to Munich (1940), The Man in Grey (1943), and The Wicked Lady (1945).
 She was nominated for the BAFTA Award for Best British Actress for the 1955 film Cast a Dark Shadow.
 She also starred in the television series Justice (1971–74).
+Ronald Bergan of The Guardian called her "one of the most beautiful, energetic, and spirited actresses in the history of British cinema."

 Early life

-Lockwood was born on 15 September 1916 in Karachi, British India, to Henry Francis Lockwood, an English administrator of a railway company, and his third wife, Scottish-born Margaret Eveline Waugh.
-She returned to England in 1920 with her mother, brother 'Lyn' and half-brother Frank, and a further half-sister 'Fay' joined them the following year, but her father remained in Karachi, visiting them infrequently.
+Lockwood was born on 15 September 1916 in Karachi, British India (today Pakistan), to Henry Francis Lockwood, an English administrator of a railway company, and his third wife, Scottish-born Margaret Eveline Waugh.
+She moved to England in 1920 with her mother, brother Lyn and half-brother Frank.
+Her half-sister Fay joined them the following year, but her father remained in Karachi, visiting them infrequently.
 She also had another half-brother, John, from her father's first marriage, brought up by his mother in Britain.
-Lockwood attended Sydenham High School for girls, and a ladies' school in Kensington, London.
+Lockwood attended Sydenham High School for girls and a ladies' school in Kensington, London.

 She began studying for the stage at an early age at the Italia Conti Academy of Theatre Arts, and made her debut in 1928, at the age of 12, at the Holborn Empire where she played a fairy in A Midsummer Night's Dream.
 In December of the following year, she appeared at the Scala Theatre in the pantomime The Babes in the Wood.
 In 1932 she appeared at the Theatre Royal, Drury Lane in Cavalcade.